The New Tax Bill: What Homeowners and Investors Need to Know

 (Source: National Association of REALTORS®)

-Small Business Deduction increases from 20% to 23%.
-A win for independent contractors and LLCs (that’s most agents).
+Small Business Deduction: This increases from 20% to 23%.
+This is a win for independent contractors and LLCs, which includes most real estate agents.

-SALT deduction cap raised to $40,000 for households earning under $500K.
-That’s especially helpful in high-tax areas like New Orleans.
+SALT Deduction Cap: The cap is raised to $40,000 for households earning under $500K.
+This change is particularly helpful in high-tax areas like New Orleans.

-Mortgage Interest Deduction stays intact.
-A foundational homeowner benefit remains untouched.
+Mortgage Interest Deduction: This essential homeowner benefit remains intact.

-Estate tax exemption set at $15 million and inflation-adjusted.
-Supports families passing property between generations.
+Estate Tax Exemption: Set at $15 million and inflation-adjusted, this supports families passing property between generations.

-Child tax credit increases to $2,500 through 2028.
-A helpful lift for families looking to buy.
+Child Tax Credit: This increases to $2,500 through 2028.
+It’s a useful lift for families looking to buy homes.

-Opportunity Zones renewed.
-Revised to keep capital flowing into underserved and transitional areas.
+Opportunity Zones: These are renewed and revised to keep capital flowing into underserved and transitional areas.

-Proposed new Child Investment Accounts.
-These could one day help fund first-time home purchases.
-We’re watching for more details.
+Proposed New Child Investment Accounts: These accounts could help fund first-time home purchases in the future.
+We’re keeping an eye on this for more details.

 What This Could Mean in Real Life